Project-MONAI/monai-deploy-workflow-manager/guidelines/mwm-srs.md

 MONAI Deploy Workflow Manager R1

-### [REQ-TM-003] MWM SHALL track status/states of all jobs initiated with orchestration engines
+### [REQ-TM-003] MWM SHALL track status/states of all jobs initiated with app servers

 MWM SHALL track the status and states of all the jobs that it has initiated, so it can be used for reporting and allows other sub-components to react upon.